Levi-Man/camel_daily_organizer/Camel_Project_Breakdown.md

 As a busy individual
-I WANT to be able to organize and structure my tasks SO THAT i can maximize my time and productivity
+I WANT to be able to organize and structure my tasks SO THAT I can maximize my time and productivity

 GIVEN a dashboard of widgets